membermatters/MemberMatters/docs/POST_INSTALL_STEPS.md

 ### Setting up an nginx reverse proxy on Ubuntu
 Note that the any updated DNS records for your server will need to have propagated prior to certificate being issued.
-From your Docker command line do the following:
+From your Docker host command line do the following:
 1. You should first install nginx.
 On Ubuntu, you can install nginx with `sudo apt install nginx`.
 2. Configure your nginx instance to proxy traffic through to the MemberMatters docker container on port `8000`.
 3. A sample configuration file is included below, but you should configure this to your needs.
 You should create this file at `/etc/nginx/sites-available/portal.example.com`, where `portal.example.com` is the name of our domain.